 A hormonal imbalance can significantly impact overall health.
 Some factors are beyond a person’s control.
-However, there are manageable elements that can also influence hormone levels.
+However, making dietary and lifestyle changes can help restore a healthy hormonal balance.

 The endocrine system circulates hormones, which perform various functions throughout the day.

 Even small changes in hormone levels can result in adverse effects, including extra stress on the body.
 Symptoms can grow worse over time, and a hormonal imbalance can lead to chronic issues.

 For some people, making simple lifestyle changes can help restore proper levels of hormones.

 The following strategies may help:

 Sleep may be among the most important factors for hormonal balance.
 Levels of some hormones may rise and fall throughout the day in response to issues such as the quality of sleep.